ikonomov/DiabloX/README.md

 *The original values are listed in [square brackets].*
 #### Characters:
    * The required experience points for each clvl have been increased by 100%.
-   * Stop receiving 5 level up points after clvl 25.
+   * Stop gaining level up attribute points after clvl 25.
    * Regenerate 1.5% of max mana per second.
    * +100% dexterity modifier to armor class formula when using melee weapons and no shield.
    * +50% strength modifier to damage formula when using two-handed melee weapons.